pk-218/gtfs-to-beckn/README.md

 # gtfs-to-beckn

-A simple BPP implementation that turns GTFS data into a beckn catalog.
+A simple BPP implementation that converts GTFS data into a beckn catalog.
 Discovery flow is implemented here.

 Reads static GTFS data from gtfs-data folder and returns catalog of available tickets between stations including the schedule and fare.

-Can also take in the start and end GPS coordinates, finds the closest metro stations to the coordinates and returns ticket information for trips between the them.
-Current implementation works only for start and end stations within the same trip in the GTFS data.
-Only the discovery flow (`search` and `on_search`) implemented.
+If `ENABLE_LOCATION_SERVICES` is set as `true` in `/config/config.ts` will take in the start and end GPS coordinates, finds the closest metro stations to the coordinates and returns ticket information for trips between the them.
+Current implementation works only for start and end stations within the same trip in the GTFS data and does not support transfers.

 ### Building the application using Docker